ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 During the development of the plugin, I didn't necessarily go in the exact order as described below.
 I tried removing the opaque predicates before completely finishing the unflattening removal, which turned out to be a mistake.
 I also bounced around many functions, sometimes not finishing one before I began another and going back.
 However, to make the flow of this writeup easier to follow I will describe the process of the flattening removal function-by-function and then move on to the opaque predicates.

-The way the original plugin begins is to get all the flattened blocks by finding the most frequent occurence of a comparison between a certain register or stack variable, which will be referred to as the `dispatcher variable`.
-It then detects `mov` instructions that move a numeric value into that variable, and patches those at the end to be jumps to the corresponding comparison block's child block.
+The original plugin works by finding the most frequent occurence of a comparison between a certain register or stack variable, which will be referred to as the `dispatcher variable`.
+Each of these `comparison block`s' numeric value that is being compared is then saved into a map with its corresponding child block.
+Next, the code detects `mov` instructions that move a numeric value into that variable, and patches those at the end to be jumps to the corresponding comparison block's child block.
 Unmodified, it only searched for comparisons using the `jz` opcode.
 The first change I made to the plugin was about as easy as it gets: I added handling for the `jnz` cases as well.
 This change resulted in the unflattening of the `WinMain()` function.

 ```cpp
 int visit_minsn(void)